 One example is the ratio between the number of additional bits required by AIML process (including data used for model training/inference [14] , the model parameters, the additional signaling) and the number of bits saved by the CSI feedback scheme.
 In this example, if the data used for model training that is performed by the AP fully relies on the legacy CSI report, then the additional AIML overhead used for model training/inference may be negligible.

+Another aspect of the overhead is the additional storage required by AIML.
+For example, the K-means based schemes (e.g., [10], [17], [18]) require the codebook storage, and the autoencoder based schemes (e.g., [11], [19], [20]) require the storage of neural network models.

 Computation complexity/Latency:

 Additional delay or computation is introduced by AIML processing.